How to Lead a Successful Salary Negotiation

-Then find a compromise together that your boss agrees with.
-Ask him for his suggestions: "What options do you see?"
-Build verbal bridges that highlight your similarities: "How do we agree on the value of my performance?"
+Then find a compromise together with which your boss also agrees.
+Ask him about his suggestions: "What possibilities do you see there?"
+Build verbal bridges that show what you have in common: “We all agree on the value of my performance”.

-Start with a strong argument, then follow the weaker ones.
-But hold back at least one strong argument, with which you respond to possible objections: "I am currently planning a new project that will bring great benefits to the company because ..."
+Start with a strong argument, then the weaker ones will follow.
+But hold back at least one strong argument with which you react to possible objections: "I am currently planning a new project that will bring great benefits to the company because ..."

-Instead of responding only defensively to counter-arguments, it is more appropriate to name and refute arguments that you expect from your supervisor.
-"They will say that the company can not afford to pay me more.
+Instead of only reacting defensively to counter-arguments, it is more clever to name arguments that you expect from your supervisor and to invalidate them.
+“They will say that the company cannot afford to pay me more.

 Metaphors and comparisons

-Use metaphors and comparisons to convince the supervisor, because pictures appeal to the feelings and are immediately understood.
-Use metaphors from areas where your boss knows and empathizes.
-Your boss likes to golf?
-"With this project I was able to achieve a hole-in-one".
+Use metaphors and comparisons to convince the supervisor, because pictures address the feelings and are immediately understood.
+Use metaphors from areas that your boss knows and can understand.
+Does your boss like to golf?
+"With this project I managed a hole-in-one".
 He is a passionate mountaineer?
-"With the motivation of this additional fee we could reach the summit together."
+“With the motivation of this additional fee, we could reach the summit together.”

-In some companies, certain metaphors are in demand, such as "reach the ball height", "innovate" or "better positioned".
-Include even small stories in your argument that touch the personal interests of the boss and create positive associations: "Do you remember the exhilaration that has inspired us all in the World Cup ..."
-Your boss likes to golf?
+In some companies, certain metaphors are in vogue, such as “reaching the ball”, “innovative” or “better positioned”.
+Let small stories flow into your argumentation that affect the boss's personal interests and arouse positive associations: “Do you remember the exhilaration that inspired us all at the World Cup…” Your boss likes to golf?
 Argue with appropriate metaphors!